 Epistemology And Faith*

-One of the things new knowledge can teach us is that what we thought we knew we didn’t know at all.
+One of the things new knowledge reveals to us is that what we thought we knew before, we didn’t know at all.
 We can see this in the study of the history of science.
 For much of this history, for example, doctors practiced a thing called bloodletting.
 This was a practice of “bleeding” patients to cure them of illnesses.
 For the scientist, in that time, I’m sure it all seemed reasonable based on what they thought they knew.
 I’m sure doctors learned all about its advantages in medical school.
 I’m also sure that anyone who opposed such a procedure would have been ridiculed for going against a very old and accepted practice.
 These scientists did not know that they did not know and presumed to know something to be true that wasn’t.
-My father, your grandfather, used to say, “It’s what I learned after I knew it all that counted most”.
+My father used to say, “It’s what I learned after I knew it all that counted most”.
 The Bible says that knowledge puffs up.
 It makes man proud.
 Knowledge, properly handled however, ought to make us humble.

 With this in mind, consider one of the deepest questions a man can ask himself: how did I come to be?
 The answer to such a question has profound consequences no matter how one answers it.
-There is an answer acceptable to man in these days that displaces a Creator, but what do we really know concerning that answer?
+There is an answer acceptable to man in these days that displaces a creator, but what do we really know concerning that answer?
 As it turns out, not much.
 It is based on made up stories of how it could have happened.
-But made up stories does not constitute science.
+But made up stories do not constitute science.

 But dear children, man does not know from where he came, as man counts knowing.
 In the grand scheme of things man fares much better when he is humble concerning what he thinks he knows.
 He should be content that no matter how much he knows, in reality he knows very little.
 Beyond that he must have faith.
-We can know that it is a man’s faith that informs him of his origins, whether that faith be placed in men, called scientist, or in religion.
+We can know that it is a man’s faith that informs him of his origins, whether that faith be placed in men, called “scientists”, or in religion.
 But make no mistake, do not be mislead, in the end it is faith no matter what name man hangs on the door of it, and no matter how arrogant, puffed up and proud the man is who says it is not faith.
 Man cannot prove that he evolved from dirt.
 It can’t be done.
 The belief in evolution is a religious belief, and you ought to always consider it as such.
 And it is the basis for the predominant religion of your time and place, Secular Humanism.
 It takes faith to believe and live according to it.
 Come what may we can know that all have faith in something.

 But my dear children faith is not a bad thing.
 The more you know the more you ought to know that you do not know, which ought to humble you rather than inflate your opinion of yourself.
 You must have faith.
 You must have faith that there is good and evil and that man is not the arbiter of which is which.
 (Isa 5:20) You must have faith that God gave a law unto man.
 (Rom 1:19) Once you know God’s law, you can know that man, and you, rebelled against it.
 (Rom 3:9-18) You must then have faith that God loved the world in such a way that he gave his only Son to redeem rebels like you while maintaining consistency with His justice.(Rom 3:26) You must have faith that God poured out His wrath against you on His Son instead.
 (Rom 3:25).
 And you must have faith that His Son, Jesus, rose from the dead.
 (1 Cor 15:17) And you must have faith that your life is not meaningless, no matter your lot, which God in his providence, good or bad, bestows upon you.
 (Eph 2:10) It is by faith that you are saved.
 (Eph 2:8)